SvGin/dog_walker/README.md

   ![Screenshot contats sections on diferent device sizes](assets/media/dog_walker_contacts_respons.png)

 - #### Footer link testing
-  Tested all the links on all devise sizes to make sure all of them are opening on the saparate page on all screen sizes.
+  Tested all the links on all device sizes to make sure all of them are opening on the separate page on all screen sizes.

 - #### Gallery
-  Testing Gallery page, to make sure it is responsive to all devises, that all pictueres are visible and easy to see on different screen sizes.
+  Testing Gallery page, to make sure it is responsive to all devices, that all pictueres are visible and easy to see on different screen sizes.
    ![Screen shot of gallery on different devise sizes](assets/media/dog_walker_gallery_respon.png)

 - #### Sign Up page and form
-  - Testing the responsivnes of the form on different devise screens.
+  - Testing the responsiveness of the form on different device screens.
   ![Screenshot of sign up page on different screen sizes](assets/media/dog_walker_signup_respons.png)

 - #### Requaried fields
-   - Making sure that the user is not able to submit form without providing neccesary information.
+   - Making sure that the user is not able to submit the form without providing neccesary information.
   ![Screen shot of not correctly feeled in form](assets/media/dog_walker_fields.png)

-  - Testing if the form will populate information after submittion.
+  - Testing if the form will populate information after submission.
   ![Screenshot of formdump](assets/media/dog_walker_formdump.png)

 ### Validator testing